valmadera/SQL_project_data_job_analysis/README.md

      5;
 ```

-Here is the breakdown of the top skills for jobs in 2023:
+Here is the breakdown of the top 5 skills for remote jobs in 2023:

-- **Python and SQL:** These skills were the most requested with around 2,180 requests, showing the importance of SQL.
+- **Python and SQL:** These skills were the most requested with around 2,180 requests, showing their importance.
-- **Programming tools:** When your nich is this, better learn Python and then R since Python has three times more requests.
+- **Programming tools:** When your niche is this, better learn Python and then R since Python has three times more requests.
 - **Cloud computing:** The third most in-demand and best-paid skill is AWS, a cloud computing service, which states the increasing use of cloud services and the opportunity behind it.
-- **Visualization tools:** If you had to choose the most sought tool for this purpose, Tableau is probably the best option to start with.
+- **Visualization tools:** If you have to choose the most sought tool for this purpose, Tableau is probably the best option to start with.

 ![Top Skills For Remote Jobs in Data Analysis](graphs/query_2.jpg)
 *Graph built on Excel by Valeria Madera*